ttricco/sarracen/docs/paper/paper.md

 For 3D data, a quantity may be interpolated to a 3D fixed grid, to a 2D grid representing a slice through the data, or to a 1D line that cuts through the volume.
 Column integrated line-of-sight interpolation is included.
-2D data is also supported.
-Additionally, `Sarracen` supports the mapping method of [@petkova:2018], which exactly computes the volume-averaged quantity within each cell of a fixed grid by analytically computing the integral of the kernel function over the volume of each cell. `Sarracen` can render interpolated grids with `Matplotlib` using API syntax inspired by `Seaborn` [@seaborn].
+Interpolation of 2D data is also supported.
+Additionally, `Sarracen` implements the mapping method of [@petkova:2018], which exactly computes the volume-averaged quantity within each cell of a fixed grid by analytically computing the integral of the kernel function over the volume of each cell. `Sarracen` can render interpolated grids with `Matplotlib` using API syntax inspired by `Seaborn` [@seaborn].
 Vector quantities, such as velocity, can be rendered with streamlines or arrow plots. `Sarracen` uses `SciPy` to support view rotation, with the rotation specified by Euler angles, a rotation vector, rotation matrix or quaternions.

 The interpolation routines in `Sarracen` use `Numba` [@numba] to implement multi-threaded CPU parallelization and CUDA-enabled GPU acceleration.
 Furthermore,